Operating department practitioner

 - Human Biology

-As an operating department practitioner, you'd prepare the operating theatre and equipment for the surgical team.
-You'd also assess patients before they come into the surgical ward and care for them through each stage of their operation or procedure.
+As an ODP, you'll prepare the operating theatre and equipment for the surgical team.
+You’ll also assess patients before they come into the surgical ward and care for them at each stage of their operation.

 What you’ll do

 Your main tasks could include:

 - checking the cleanliness of the operating theatre and making sure it is properly prepared

 - making sure equipment is available for each procedure